Do you want to allow users to delete their own WordPress accounts?

 Many WordPress websites allow users to register.
 These could be membership websites, blogs that accept user-submitted posts, or an online store.

-However, once users register their WordPress account, they cannot delete it on their own.
+However, once users register their WordPress account, they cannot delete it themselves.
 They will have to manually ask you through a contact form to delete their information.

 Website owners may want to keep the user-contributed content or at least have their email addresses.
 However, if you give users control of their information, then they may feel more confident in their interactions on your WordPress website.

-That being said, let’s see how to easily allow users to unregister themselves in WordPress and delete their WordPress account information completely.
+That being said, let’s see how to easily allow users to unregister themselves in WordPress and completely delete their WordPress account information.

 How to Allow Users to Delete Their WordPress Accounts